 Why is COSHH training important?
 Most workplaces use substances or products that could cause harm to people’s health or pose risk to their life.
-According to the latest HSE statistics, approximately 13,000 people die every year due to past exposure at work, mostly to chemicals or dust; 17,000 people experience breathing and lung problems and around 8,000 people experience skin problems that started or became worse at work.
+According to the latest HSE statistics, approximately 13,000 people die every year.
+Mostly, due to past exposure to chemicals or dust at work.
+17,000 people experience breathing and lung problems.
+Also, around 8,000 people experience skin problems that started or became worse at work.

-Training on COSHH helps to ensure that employees understand the risks of working with hazardous materials and follow internal protocols, which is essential to mitigate the risk of illness and injury.
+Training on COSHH helps to ensure that employees understand the risks of working with hazardous materials.
+As a result, they follow internal protocols, which is essential to mitigate the risk of illness and injury.

 What does COSHH mean?

 COSHH stands for the Control of Substances Hazardous to Health.
 It is a set of health and safety regulations that requires businesses to protect its employees from harmful substances.
-COSHH regulations outline essential safety measures for storing, handling, using and disposing of hazardous substances to reduce the risks that these substances pose and keep exposure to a minimum.
+COSHH regulations outline essential safety measures for storing, handling, using and disposing of hazardous substances.
+The aim of COSHH regulations is to reduce the risks that these substances pose and keep exposure to a minimum.

 The training covers Regulation 12 of the Control of Substances Hazardous to Health (COSHH) Regulations 2002 that states every employer who undertakes work which is liable to expose an employee to a substance hazardous to health, shall provide that employee with suitable and sufficient information, instruction, and training.

 Any substances that can be hazardous to a person’s health or life are covered by COSHH.
 For instance, chemicals, products holding chemicals, fumes, dusts, vapours, mists, nanotechnology, gases and asphyxiating gases, and biological agents.
 These substances may cause harm when they come into contact with skin or eyes, when they are inhaled, swallowed or injected.
 Also, they can cause explosion and fire.